catsingchannel/CovidShiny/README.md

 2. Download Mutation database: https://drive.google.com/uc?id=1L4377W2qw5g6TTt8_yKgjt8Fhgr5K5SI&export=download

 > This database is a subset of online website which contained GISAID samples submitted from 2022-07-25 to 2023-07-25
-> The database is large so it may need some time to finish it.
+> The database is large so it may need some time to download it.

-Please place the .sqlite file to (your app directory path)/data directory after downloaded
+Please place the .sqlite file to '(your app directory path)/data' directory after downloaded

 3.Open `CovidShiny.Rproj`